Understanding Psilocybin: Effects, Neurobiology, and Therapeutic Approaches

 - See below for more information about continuing education

-This course is perfect for mental health professionals, neuroscience students, and anyone interested in gaining insight into the science and therapies behind the medicines.
+This course is perfect for mental health professionals, neuroscience students, and anyone interested in gaining insight into the science and therapies under investigation.

 Module 1: What’s All The Magic About?
 Psilocybin Pharmacology, Effects, and Safety